 6. Tahquamenon Falls, MI

-Don’t just sit at home and get bored, enjoy a road trip to Tahquamenon Falls, one of Michigan’s most visited treasures.
+Bored at home or just checked out of your Detroit hotel and now looking for more Michigan adventure?
+Enjoy a road trip to Tahquamenon Falls, one of the state’s most visited treasures.
 For generations, the falls have managed to attract visitors thanks to its unbeatable sights and sounds.
 What makes Tahquamenon Fall so unique is the fact that it consists of two falls.
 The main one, Upper Tahquamenon Fall is 50 feet (15.24 metres) tall and 200 feet (60.96 metres) wide while the lower falls can be found 4 miles (6.4 kilometres) downstream.
 If interested, you can rent a boat and head over the small islands in the river or enjoy swimming in the refreshing water.

 7. Milwaukee, WI